kasmith/OptimTools/README.md

 * process_function: a function that takes in two arguments -- a set of parameters that can vary (but will be the same across all sets of data), and the output from init_function
 * n_cores: the number of process cores to use

+You can call the method `run(params)` which will call the process function with those parameters to return the output from all initialized data

 An example of this might be:

     from OptimTools import ProducerConsumer